material-motion/material-motion/specifications/runtime/life_of_a_plan.md

 Plans are added to a transaction.
 Plans are often added in relation to a specific target.

-A transaction must be committed to a Runtime in order for it to take affect.

     transaction = Transaction()
     transaction.add(animation, circleView)
     transaction.add(draggable, squareView)